madeinusmate/makerkit-extension/readme.md

 ### Add Session Validation Routes to your MakerKit App

+NOTE: This implementation is based on the NextJS + Firebase kit.
+Adapt as needed if you use a different kit.

-1. Create a new route in your MakerKit app that will be used to validate the user session.
+1. Create a new route in your MakerKit app that will be used to validate the user session and destroy the session from the extension.
 2. Add the following code to the route: `api/session/validate`

 ```